-Georgia Fund 1 is the combined state general fund and local government investment pool and is managed by the Office of State Treasurer.
+Georgia Fund 1 is a AAAf rated (Standard &Poor) combined state general fund and local government investment pool and is managed by the Office of State Treasurer.
 Georgia Fund 1 is offered by the State of Georgia to counties, municipalities, public colleges and universities, boards of education special districts, state agencies, and other authorized entities as a conservative, efficient, and liquid investment alternative The primary investment objectives of Georgia Fund 1 are safety of capital, liquidity, yield, and diversification with primary emphasis on safety of capital and liquidity.